cloudmesh-community/hid-sp18-709/project-paper/report.md

 own advantages and disadvantages.
 Because of the architecture used by Raspberry Pi -ARM instead of AMD-, the Docker version used is *Docker for Debian ARM*.
 With the following Specifications:

+GVL: so are ther multiple for pi or is there only one?

 Version 17.09.0-ce Release 2017-09-26